atmist/snazzy-info-window/README.md

 #### closeButtonMarkup

-The text or HTML to replace the default close button.
+The text or DOM Element to replace the default close button.
 No click handler or positioning is added to your markup if you use this option.

-- Type: _string_
+- Type: _string_ or _DOM Element_

 #### panOnOpen